isomerpages/moe-nls/_curriculum/Vocational Education/Retail Services.md

 **Career Opportunities**

-The job opportunities for ISC in Retail Services graduates are as follows:
+Upon successful completion of the course of study, ISC in Retail Services graduates may apply for jobs as:

 *   Retail Sales Associate / Assistant
 *   Sales Promoter